 We know that our students are wonderful and have a lot to say about their welfare and progress while they are at Isebrook.

 To ensure our students have a voice about the things that really matter to them, they have the chance to become part of the Junior Leadership Team.

 This group of students will fulfil the roles of the Anti-bullying group, the School Council and Environmental Awareness Action Group.

 The Junior Leadership Group consists of elected members.
-Members will be selected through a voting system in college and they serve as members for one year.
+Members will be selected through a voting system in school, and they serve as members for one year.

 - JLT members feed back to the Senior Leadership Team on relevant matters arising.